MofMiq/CPP-Modules/README.md

 ### 9️⃣ Module 09
 > The grade in this module is 100/100 ✅

-This module is designed to help you understand:
-•  Containers
-•  STL
+This module is designed to apply, in a more complex way through a series of exercises, not only what was learned in module 08 but also everything from the other modules.
+Ultimately, it serves as a compendium.